Next tour: Sat 28 December 2019.

 Meet: Shudehill Metrolink stop, 11.30am.

-Booking: Hear ye, hear ye.
-Press here to book with ye eventbrite.
+Booking: Please press here to book with ye eventbrite.

 This is a tour into the heart of mediaeval Manchester, replete with extraordinary stories, such as that of the Catholic priest dragged by heels from the prison to what is now the Cathedral, and close-up views of Tudor stones and holy relics.

 Here is a potted biography of Humphrey Chetham, adapted from the forthcoming Encyclopaedia of Manchester by Ed Glinert.

 Humphrey Chetham (never Sir Humphrey Chetham, despite the long-gone pub in Clayton, the Wikipedia website and pages published by the BBC, who should know better) gave his name to Chetham’s School and Chetham’s Library, the latter the oldest library in continuous use in the English-speaking world.

 Chetham’s name is pronounced with the long, double “ee”, despite the spelling.
 He was born in Crumpsall in 1580, baptised at the Collegiate Church (now Manchester Cathedral) on 10 July that year, educated at Manchester Grammar School, which then stood on an adjacent site, and was apprenticed in 1597 to Samuel Tipping, a Manchester linen draper.
 Chetham made his money from cloth and became the richest man in Manchester in the early 17th century.